 - Average balance can be used as well (it will give circular reference though)

-- Effective tax rate is generally used.
-Effective rate is calculated as Taxes paid / Pre-Tax income.
+- The effective tax rate is generally used.
+The effective rate is calculated as Taxes paid / Pre-Tax income.

 Balance Sheet: Line Item Drivers (Assets)